 - Module tests,

 - Simulation tests,

 - Emulation tests,

-- Tests in user mode,
+- Tests in user mode.

 - Tests in test mode,

 - Hardware tests,

 - Software tests.

 With this kind of tests the entire security functionality of the TOE was tested.
-These tests were performed with the TOE version v5.60.2677.00.
+All functional tests were re-performed with the TOE version v7.62.3126.02 where the last digit 02 indicates a not certified product.
+For the certified product this digit is 00.
 The TOE version was identified by performing the TPM2_GetCapability command with TPM_CAP_TPM_PROPERTIES as capability name.
 The command returned the following values: